jart/cosmopolitan/tool/cosmocc/README.md

 around the cross compilers, which would be a better choice to use in this type of circumstance.

+## Usage

+By default, all the code you compile will use the baseline of the X86_64 and AARCH64, which is K8 and ARMv8.0.
+You can pass architecture specific flags to use newer ISAs by using the `-Xx86_64` and `-Xaarch64` prefixes like `-Xx86_64-mssse3` and `-Xaarch64-march=armv8.2-a+dotprod`.

 ## Troubleshooting

 Your `cosmocc` compiler runs a number commands under the hood.
 If